LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-login-password.md

 You can log in to your account [here](https://authentication.liveperson.net/).
 To reset your password, please [click here](https://authentication.liveperson.net/forgotMyPassword.html).
 If you encounter any issues with resetting your password, please see the frequently asked questions below.

-## Why do I keep getting logged out from the platform?
+## Why do I keep getting logged out of the platform?

 * Network connectivity issues: check speeds and verify a more stable connection is available: https://www.speedtest.net/
 * You’re being timed out based on account configurations.
 Interact with a platform before agent inactivity period is met, or update the account configurations with the account team so the user has a bigger window of time before being logged out.